AlejandRicau/ME-396-Group-14-Lightning-Talk/README.md

 # ME 396 Group 14 (TBD) Lightning Talk

-This repository contains a small demonstration of a game developed using the arcade framework.
+This repository contains a small demonstration of the arcade game development library for python.
 It is a small clone of tetris.

 *How to Play*